opinions and comments

 This fascinating book is all about happiness and how to find it.
 Cziksentmihalyi is an authority on the subject.
 As he explains, happiness is not something that happens, that money or power can command.
 Happiness is a condition that must be prepared for, cultivated and defended privately by each person.
 It is only by controlling our inner experience that we can become happy.
 Happiness cannot be reached by consciously searching for it.

-The term “optimal experience” is used describe those occasions where we feel a sense of exhilaration, a deep sense of enjoyment, which we cherish for long and that becomes a landmark in our lives.
-They tend to occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something that is difficult or worthwhile.
+The term “optimal experience” is used describe those occasions where we feel a sense of exhilaration, a deep sense of enjoyment, which we cherish and becomes a landmark in our lives.
+This tends to occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something that is difficult or worthwhile.

 Everything we experience is represented in the mind as information.
 If we are able to connect this information, we can determine what our lives will be like.
 Optimal states result when there is order in consciousness.
 This happens when we are focused on realistic goals with our skills matching the opportunities for action.
 Goals allow people to concentrate attention on the task at hand, forgetting other things temporarily.